Did you know that no two corns are the same? There are actually many different types of corn; each with its own purpose.

-In this post, we’re going to talk specifically about the difference between regular corn and popcorn.
-Let’s dive right in and see why these whole grains are so unique:
+In today's post, we’re specifically going to talk about the differences between regular corn and popcorn.

 The popcorn plant is known as Zea Mays Everta.
-It’s a specific type of popcorn that has dense kernels.
-Those kernels pop under pressure, turning into the popcorn snack you know and love.
-Popcorn kernels are much drier than regular corn kernels — you wouldn’t want to take a bite out of an ear of popcorn.
-It lacks the moisture levels and flavor of sweet field corn.
+It’s a specific type of corn that has dense kernels.
+Those kernels pop under pressure, turning into the snack you know and love.

 Types of Popcorn Plants

-FUN FACT: The kernels we use in our popcorn kits are sourced from family-owned farms in Iowa and Missouri.
-So with every bite of Oh Sooo Buttery Popcorn or Classic Kettle Popcorn, you’re guaranteed fresh, flavor-packed popcorn.
+FUN FACT: Most popcorn plants are grown in the Midwest.
+The kernels we use for our popcorn kits come from family-owned farms in Iowa and Missouri.
+This means you're guaranteed fresh, flavor-packed goodness with every handful of our stovetop popcorn.

 Pearl Popcorn